Lars-Even/OWASP-Web-Testing-Guide-Checklist/README.md

 # OWASP-Web-Testing-Guide-Checklist
 This checklist is based on the OWASP Web Security Testing Guide v4.2 and is designed for tracking tasks during a web application security assessment.
+It will be continously updates as the OWASP guide gets updated.

 ### 1. Information Gathering